Top 6 Questions About Starting BHRT

-The reality is a tiny percentage (about 2%) of women will experience a few facial hairs, but it is easily prevented and rectified with waxing, shaving, depilatory creams, or laser.
+The reality is a tiny number (about 2%) of women will experience a few facial hairs, but it is easily avoided and fixed with waxing, shaving, depilatory creams, or laser.
 There are also some medications and supplements that can help prevent and reduce facial hair.

 4. Will I gain weight?